 A door from the living room opens onto the staircase with a rope bannister on one side leading to the master bedroom.
 This room has twin beds, a small wardrobe and chest of drawers, as well as views across the hills to the sea with glimpses of the Isle of Wight on a clear day.
-A high chair and travel cot which can be put up in the bunk bedroom can be provided if required.
 Heating electricity and Fibre WiFi are available at no extra charge.
 Please note that due to the traditional nature of the cottage, the front entrance doorway and wooden beams inside the property are quite low.

 The cottage has a pretty garden at the rear of the property which is laid to lawn and has a small terrace with a barbecue.
 Garden furniture is provided so that meals can be enjoyed in the sunshine whilst enjoying the wonderful views across the countryside.
 One car can be parked in a private parking space to the side of the cottages with a gravelled path leading directly into the garden.
 There is a regular bus service to Swanage and Poole within a two-minute walk.
 It is a three minute drive to Langton Matravers which has a public house, village shop and parish church.
 A 15 minute walk leads to the picturesque village of Worth Matravers, renowned for its quaint duck pond and the old fashioned charm of its public house, The Square and Compass.
 Nearby places to visit include the National Trust properties of Corfe Castle and Kingston Lacey, as well as the homes of Lawrence of Arabia and Thomas Hardy.
 Boat trips run between April and October from Swanage pier to Poole Harbour along part of the Jurassic Coast and to Brownsea Island.
 To mention just a few further local attractions, Swanage Steam Railway, the Blue Pool Monkey World and the Tank Museum are within a short drive of the cottage.